 The Bakken Formation is located in the Williston Basin areas of Western North Dakota and Eastern Montana.
-As of December 31, 2015, we held approximately 864 net acres, interests in 18 wells and overriding royalty interests in certain existing and future wells.
+As of December 31, 2016, we held approximately 778 net acres, interests in 18 wells and overriding royalty interests in certain existing and future wells.

-In the fourth quarter of 2015, our net production from this acreage was approximately 94.3 MMcfe, or an average of 1.0 MMcfe per day, of which 90% was from oil and natural gas liquids and 10% was from natural gas.
-During January 2016, our average daily net production from our Bakken Formation acreage was approximately 375.0 Mcfe, of which 82% was from oil and 18% was from natural gas.
+In the fourth quarter of 2016, our net production from this acreage was approximately 71 MMcfe, or an average of 773.5 Mcfe per day, of which 80% was from oil, 16% was from natural gas and 4% was from natural gas liquids.